wjakob/nanobind/docs/exchanging.rst

 Discussion
 ----------

 The choices outlined above are more fine-grained than they may appear.
 For example, it is possible to use type casters, bindings, and wrappers to handle multiple arguments of *a single function*.

+They can also be combined *within* a single function argument.
+For example, you can type cast a ``std::vector<T>`` containing bindings or wrappers.

 In general, we recommend that you use

 1. type casters for STL containers, and

 2. bindings for other custom types.

 If the former turn out to be a performance bottleneck, it is easy to replace